 - Ensure that you have official copies of all academic and internship documentation from the institution(s).
 If you have not yet arrived in Canada, it would be beneficial to contact the appropriate institutions to request this documentation prior to your arrival.
-A complete list of required documentation can be found within the application form.
+A complete list of required documentation can be in the Documents for Submission resource below.

 - Ensure you have met the English Language Proficiency requirements for registration.
 Information on language proficiency can be found here.

-- Ensure all applications documents are originals or notarized copies and are in English.
+- Ensure all applications documents are originals or verified copies and are in English.
 If documents are in a language other than English, notarized translations must be provided.